nguyen8amk1/My_Own_Philosophy_of_Everything/toolbox/docker.md

             A running instance of an image
             Sandbox process running on host machine that isolated from all other processes -> have it's own software, binaries, configurations, ... -> contained in Image

         Image:
-            contains everything needed to run an application ->
+            -> A blueprint for a containers (a class - object relationship) contains everything needed to run an application ->
                 dependencies,